omniflash/abn-recipe-app/README.md

 - Security is implemented in a very simple and definitely not the most sophisticated way, but I still wanted to secure the application at least a bit
 - Fix adding of ingredients (due to the limitations of the template engine, adding new elements to a nested list is problematic without js hacks.)
 - Create a separate client module using a dedicated javascript framework (Vue.js, React, etc)
+- Add ingredient as a separate entity - could be used to add e.g. a vegetable field and if all ingredients are vegetables, the recipe will be vegetarian too